-Quantopian is a crowd-sourced quantitative investment firm.
-Quantopian provides a free, online backtesting engine where participants can be paid for their work through license agreements.
+Quantopian was a crowd-sourced quantitative investment firm.
+Quantopian provided a free, online backtesting engine where participants can be paid for their work through license agreements.
 Unfortunately, Quantopian was shut down on November 14th, 2020.
 The good news is that its open-source software still remains available for use and the community is starting to drive it forward.

-Quantopian’s Zipline is the local backtesting engine that powers Quantopian.
+Quantopian’s Zipline is the local backtesting engine that powered Quantopian.
 Zipline is a Pythonic algorithmic trading library.
 It is an event-driven system for backtesting.
-Zipline is the backtesting engine powering Quantopian’s free, community-centered, hosted platform for building and executing trading strategies.

 - Sophisticated pipeline enabling analysis of large datasets.